 Conclusion

-The bottom line is that you have to be focused on both preventing and confronting fraud.
+The bottom line is that you must focus on preventing and confronting fraud.
 Many business owners don’t think it will happen to them, and because they have so many tasks and issues on their plate, they often neglect this aspect of the business.
-Fraud should be addressed early into the business before it is too late.
+Fraud should be addressed early in the business before it is too late.